- Audiovisual Production Video Concepts Inc.

 Search our directory

-Since the military commenced attacks on Afghanistan on Sunday, the landmark Waldorf=Astoria, the hotel where the president and many diplomats and foreign dignitaries stay while in New York, has been in lockdown mode.
+NEW YORK Since the military commenced attacks on Afghanistan on Sunday, the landmark Waldorf=Astoria, the hotel where the president and many diplomats and foreign dignitaries stay while in New York, has been in lockdown mode.
 Old wooden desks that look as if they've been dragged from the hotel's furniture archives are set up inside the Park Avenue entrance--currently the only operational entrance--and guards stationed at these desks check guests' room keys and wave metal detector wands over purses, briefcases and shopping bags.

 Those who came out for the Rita Hayworth gala benefit for the Alzheimer's Association were subjected to the same scrutiny as all restaurant, bar and hotel patrons entering the building.
 And instead of prettily dressed PR girls and volunteers, guards from Integrated Security Services checked off registered guests' names.